-Penetration Testing with Kali Linux is a foundational course, but still requires learners to have certain knowledge prior to attending the online class.
+Penetration Testing with Kali Linux is a foundational course but still requires learners to have certain knowledge before attending the online class.
 A solid understanding of TCP/IP, networking, and reasonable Linux skills are required.
 Familiarity with Bash scripting along with basic Perl or Python is considered a plus.

 If you have passed your OSCP exam, you may qualify for 40 CPE points, which you must submit yourself via the ISC² members site.

-No. The machines in the lab are there to give you as much experience as possible before you take the exam in order to better prepare you.
+No. The machines in the challenge labs are there to give you as much experience as possible before you take the exam to better prepare you.